 Building trust is relevant to all three use cases: it’s how experiential social media can consistently transform customer and employee relationships and profit by activating the Trust Business Chain Reaction.
-Trust makes product management and business innovation far less risky and more successful.
+Trust makes product management, business innovation and social media far less risky and more successful.
 To understand why, think in terms of interactions.
 When people trust you, they are more invested in interacting with you (or your product or process); they’re more patient, they listen more, and they try harder because you have an emotional connection with them.
 This is easy to see in social media because it’s an explicit interaction, but it’s also true for products because they “interact” with their users and/or allow their users to interact with/use them.
 Most products fail because they are too hard to use or not distinctive enough.
 Now imagine that when users trust your brand, they want to use your product.
 They are more likely to learn how to use it and to give you helpful feedback instead of just jumping to a competitor.
 The same thing is true in business innovation.
 Trust is the engine of competitiveness.

 As shown in this graphic, interaction, not words, is the lifeblood of trust building.
 Interactions happen among people in social media, and between users and providers in the context of a product (firm or brand).
 All these interactions and touches, when done with care and consistency, progress from relevance and care to trust, deepening relationship, and increasing business (or other mission/goal).
 In CSRA’s case, our interactions (and products and innovations) aim to support people in distinctive ways to build trust, so we need to understand their behavior and motivations as a starting point.
 Ethnographic research is how we accomplish this.